OkForager/Open-source-jobs/README.md

 There are jobs for all skill levels here, so even if you are just starting there is likely a place for you to test and try your skills in a real working environment.
 Working with others and learning on the go will alow you to learn new skills in real working environment with teams and organized collaborative thinking and communicating.

-Contact - C. d Jong
+Contact - C. de Jong
 E-mail info@earthsdb.com